 I am a first-generation American, born in Atlanta, Georgia and raised in the 1970s and 80s, within a blend of three cultures.

-I love making photographs but I have been writing much longer.
+I came to terms with my love for making photographs, but I have been writing much longer.
 I won a few creative writing awards in school, majored in foreign language literature, got a Master’s Degree in linguistics.
 Then for no good reason, I took a fast left turn in 1998 away from language teaching into technology.

-The innate curiosity that drove me to pull apart transistor radios at the age of eight was repurposed into a love for media, photography and visual arts…but it would be over a decade until I could really touch that love for arts.
+I suppose the innate curiosity that drove me to pull apart transistor radios at the age of eight was repurposed into a love for tech, media, photography and visual arts…but it would be over a decade until I could really touch that love for arts.

 Since then, I’ve honed my skills at creating photographs, taken lots of classes, won a few meager recognitions, started my own street photography group, built a darkroom in my home, have had my prints in a couple of gallery showings, been in a couple of festivals, got a few photos published in magazines and have had a lot of ups and downs with my process.